stratum-mining/stratumprotocol.org/src/implementation.md

 ### Mining Devices or Miners

-The actual mining machines which compute SHA256d hashes.
+The actual mining machines which compute hashes.
 Miners may refer to a wide variety of hashrate producers; from large-scale corporate mining farms to wildcat mobile mining operations capturing flare gas on a temporory shale drilling site.
 Miners are most usefully referred to at the scale they communicate upstream to a pool: a 10PH mining farm colocated with a hydro dam that communicates as a single unit to the pool and splits its work internally may be thought of as a single 'miner', separate from the 'miner' operating a single S19 in his garage down the street.
 Miners "point" their hashrate at a Pool, defined below.

 ### Pools (Hashrate Consumers)

 Pools operate as communication nodes to coordinate hashrate and distribute mining rewards.
-They create jobs for end-mining devices, validate blocks and shares, and propagate found blocks to the the Bitcoin Network.
+They create jobs for end-mining devices, validate blocks and shares, and propagate found blocks to the Bitcoin Network.
 Pools do not custody or control hashrate.
 End-mining devices compatible with the Stratum protocol can switch between pools in minutes.
 Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which StratumV2 can significantly improve.

 ### Proxies